r2016767/Hello-World-1/README.md

 # Hello-World
 ## I want to use Markdown to be great and nice
-**Thank you** for your help during the last pratical session, the fnial result was great
+**Thank you** for your help during the last pratical session, the final result was great

+Please do the changes you think will be necessary and create a pull request

+The folder for your evaluation is the Class_IP